T-13/StudentFoodScraper/README.md

   -l, --lunch           require lunch
   -p PRICE, --price PRICE
-                        require price to be same as given value --price-less PRICE_LESS
-                        require price to be lower than given value --price-more PRICE_MORE
-                        require price to be higher than given value
+                        require price to be same as given value --price-le PRICE_LE   require price to be lower than given value --price-ge PRICE_GE   require price to be higher than given value -o OUT, --out OUT     write to given file (json)
 ```